elizabethgarza/Avocado-Classifier/README.md

 ## Purpose

-The purpose of this project is twofold:
+The purpose of this project is:
 1. to theoretically examine the extent to which a logistic regression model with a neural network can classify images.
 2. to gain practical experience with the following:
    - preprocessing and converting image data into vectors using *PIL*;